Dhegedis/Dhegedis/README.md

 GIFS are made for people that want animated imaging.
 PNG supports transparency options like alpha channel transparency.
 #### File Compression
+The Purpose of File Compression is to make it so that what you are sending is smaller in size.
+This makes the file faster to download and less time to upload.
 #### Artificial Intelligence

 ### Career Exploration